WendyQuarteer/js-complete-course/00-readit-fixit-writeit/01-Read-It/09/readme.md

 * What does the parseTitle function do exactly?

+It is assigning to give a function(all titles lower cases) to "title"

-Titles will get lower cases.
-If the title starts with 'the', in console will be written:
+If a title starts with "the", then the console log will print the text:"Film met THE:" followed by the actual title. and title will  be UPPER-CASED.

-Film met THE: title then the title will also be UPPER-CASED.
+Otherwise, the title will be lower-cased and not shown in console.log

 * Notice how all the code is in the shape of functions.

+wrapWithTag, parseTitle, createList are assigning functions.